Celebrating women and their impact in our community

 throughout march | gaLLERY CAFE

-Our March exhibition is celebrating our local female heroes, and the entire exhibition is made up of the wonderful photographs submitted by members of our local community.
+We celebrated our local female heroes throughout March, as the entire exhibition for this month was made up of the wonderful photographs submitted by members of our local community.

 Responding to our call out for photographs of inspiring East London women, we received a diverse mix of images of local women who are making a huge impact on our community.